AndrewH2O/CouncilServices/CouncilServices/readme.md

 ASP.NET MVC 5 App

+Customers can request a service, queued services can be viewed and admins can amend the details.

 * Uses a dynamic form which changes the fields to be completed based on a drop down selection.

 * Both client and server side validation are used.